Don Leon

-Don Leon is a 19th-century poem attributed to Lord Byron celebrating homosexual love and making a plea for tolerance.
+Don Leon is a 19th-century poem that claims to be by Lord Byron, and which celebrates homosexual love, makes a plea for tolerance.
 At the time of its writing, homosexuality and sodomy were capital crimes in Britain, and the nineteenth century saw many men hanged for indulging in homosexual acts.

+Authorship

-It is not known who wrote it, although there are several theories.
+The author or authors of Don Leon are unknown, although there are several theories.

-The case for it being written directly from within the Shelley–Byron circle is increasingly gaining ground in the 21st century.

-As it includes in its narrative and notes several incidents that happened after Lord Byron's 1824 death, it obviously could not have been written by him.
+As Don Leon includes in its narrative and notes several incidents that happened after Lord Byron's 1824 death, it obviously could not have been written by him.

-From internal dating, it was probably written in the 1830s.